-Present

-$$Survey{jt} = \alpha + \beta_1 Flagged{jt-1} + \delta_t + \eta{jt}$$
+$$Present \ Survey{it} = \alpha + \beta_1 Flagged{it-1} + \delta_t + \eta{it} \tag{4}$$

-(4)

-Present $Survey{jt}$ is a dummy variable equal to 1 if the doctor j was absent during an unannounced visit by our enumerator in wave t, $Flagged{it-1}$ is a dummy variable that equals 1 if the facility was flagged in red on the dashboard in a window of time prior to the primary survey wave t.
+Present Survey{jt} is a dummy variable equal to 1 if the doctor j was absent during an unannounced visit by our enumerator in wave t, $Flagged{it-1}$ is a dummy variable that equals 1 if the facility was flagged in red on the dashboard in a window of time prior to the primary survey wave t.
+For our primary analysis, we restrict to those facilities with either two or three staff absent, those on either side of the sharp discontinuity, though we report all possible bandwidths in Appendix Table A9.
+The estimate of the flagging effect is not significant at conventional levels for bandwidths that include data away from the discontinuity.

-Selecting the window for which $Flagged{it-1}$ is equal to 1 involves trade-offs and provides us substantial discretion in the analysis.
+Selecting the window for which $Flagged{it-1}$ is non-missing (i.e. 0 or 1) involves trade-offs and provides us substantial discretion in the analysis.
 We expect it would take at least a few days for senior officials to acknowledge and act on data from the dashboard.
 Practically, they need to receive the report that a clinic is underperforming, and then communicate their dissatisfaction to clinic personnel.
 Senior officials have a number of tools to reprimand clinic staff, with verbal warnings being by far the most common.
 Staff then need to react and change their behavior.
 This process will require at least a few days to play out, but should not take more than a few weeks.
-Also, practically, if the window for which $Flagged{it-1}$ is set to 1 is too long, virtually every facility will become flagged, limiting the variation with which to estimate effects.
-We therefore present estimates of the effect on doctor attendance for a broad number of potential time windows.
+Also, practically, if the window for which $Flagged{it-1}$ is defined is too long, virtually every facility will become flagged, limiting the variation with which to estimate effects.
+For transparency, we present estimates of the effect on doctor attendance for a broad number of potential time windows.